meltoner/agrofelis/components/connectivity/readme.md

 	gsettings set org.gnome.Vino authentication-methods "['vnc']"
 	gsettings set org.gnome.Vino vnc-password $(echo -n 'agrofelis'|base64)

-The commands initialise a remote desktop server which can be handy when debugging for the first time the video camera, or alter the WiFi network settings or other setting provided by the graphical user interface of the operating system.
+The commands initialise a remote desktop server which can be handy when debugging for the first time the video camera, or alter the WiFi network settings or other settings provided by the graphical user interface of the operating system.
 The computer's monitor feed can be accessed using another computer via the freely available [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) software.

 ## Agrofelis containerized services